wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 2. Click **Publish**.

-3. You will see a popup **Publish a connector**.
-We recommend that you publish a connector for this REST API proxy.
-Creating a connector for this REST API proxy will make it available on the Marketplace.
+    A pop-up named **Publish a connector** appears.
+Let's publish a connector for this REST API proxy.
+Creating a connector for this REST API proxy makes it available on the Marketplace.
 Click **Yes, Please**.

-4. Click **Publish**.
+3. Click **Publish**.

-You will now see that the status of the API changes to **Published**.
+As a result, the status of the API changes to **Published**.

 To understand how a user can generate credentials for the API and then invoke it, proceed to the next step.